Steve Kinney

 git add CLAUDE.md

 The lab asks you to keep the file under 60 lines.
-The shipped CLAUDE.md is roughly 93 lines.
-That is because later labs—accessibility, HAR recording, database seeding, the static layer—each add a section when you reach them.
+The shipped CLAUDE.md is roughly 46 lines today, and it stays tight on purpose.
+Later labs—accessibility, HAR recording, database seeding, the static layer—each earn their own section when you reach them, so the file will grow as rules prove their value.
 The file you write today should be under 60 lines.
 The file you end the course with will be longer, because more rules have earned their place.

 If you are doing this lab in isolation, trim to 60.
-If you are reading this after completing several modules, the shipped 93-line version is the accumulated result of those additions.
+If you are reading this after completing several later lessons, your file will have accumulated additions beyond the shipped starter.
 Both are correct for their moment.

 Patterns to take away

-npm run typecheck” is enforceable.
-“Make sure types are correct” is not. - Name the file, not the principle.
-“Put end-to-end tests in
+• Name the command, not the concept.npm run typecheck” is enforceable.
+“Make sure types are correct” is not.